 Find all the latest ridesharing industry statistics and more in Buckle's 2022 ridesharing industry analysis.
 We review numerous ridesharing market figures, including rideshare market size and rideshare accident statistics.
-Learn more at Buckle, the leading provider of insurance for the ridesharing market.

 Current ridesharing industry statistics show substantial growth, with services like Uber and Lyft continuing to dominate the U.S. market.

 This article will review numerous ridesharing market figures, including rideshare market size and rideshare accident statistics, as well as factors contributing to the industry's growth.

 Here are some crucial ridesharing industry statistics to keep in mind:

 - $185.1 billion — size of the global ridesharing industry by 2026